emcdo411/tpm-lending-platform-crashcourse/Day2_SQL_Data_Fundamentals/README.md

 The deploy job will pause until approved in the PR Checks UI.

 Submission

 Open a PR titled “Day 2 – SQL Fundamentals”.
 Ensure:

 CI passes.

-Staging job shows as Waiting until you approve it in the PR checks.
+Staging job shows Waiting until you approve it in the PR checks.

 After approval, the job runs; then Merge.